Convert Commonwealth Bank Statement to Excel or CSV

 Open the CommBank PDF in any PDF viewer, select the transaction rows, and paste into Excel.
 For a single-page statement with a dozen transactions, this can work.
 Beyond that, expect problems.

 Pasted data frequently lands with broken row alignment — a single transaction splits across two or three Excel rows, or multiple transactions merge into one cell.
 Column separation is unreliable: amounts may land in the description column, and dates often lose their alignment entirely.
-You will also need to manually fix the two CommBank-specific issues covered earlier: adding the year to every date (since CommBank PDFs omit the year from dates) and normalizing the debit/credit sign convention so negative balances render correctly in your spreadsheet formulas.
+You will also need to manually fix the two CommBank-specific issues covered earlier: adding the year to every date (since CommBank PDFs omit the year from dates) and normalising the debit/credit sign convention so negative balances render correctly in your spreadsheet formulas.

 For a multi-page statement or a backlog of several months, manual copy-paste becomes untenable.
 The error rate climbs with every page, and the reformatting work quickly exceeds the time it would take to re-key the data from scratch.

-AI-Powered Data Extraction
+Automated Data Extraction

 For CommBank statements specifically, this means the tool handles year inference (resolving "14/03" to "14/03/2025" based on the statement period printed on the first page), interprets negative balance formatting including amounts in parentheses, strips repeated page headers and footers that appear on every page of multi-page statements, and differentiates between native and scanned PDFs automatically.